MicheleGrieco/BlockLite/README.md

 For each block, we want to collect a set of transactions, create a header, hash it, and add it to the chain.

 Let's use this to process our transaction buffer into a set of blocks.

+As expected, the genesis block includes an invalid transaction which initiates account balances (creating tokens out of thin air).
+The hash of the parent block is referenced in the child block, which contains a set of new transactions which affect system state.
+We can now see the state of the system, updated to include the transactions.

+## Checking Chain Validity

+[TODO]